This blog is a part of PSI’s Health Systems Accelerator series: Big Ideas. Small Bites.

 By Hilary Kinka, Private Sector Engagement Technical Advisor, Health Systems Accelerator, PSI

-Beginning in 2018, PSI partnered with the Federal Government of Somalia (FGS), Ministries of Health (MOH) in Puntland, Somaliland, and Jubaland, and other key development stakeholders to set strategy and introduce mechanisms to strengthen stewardship of the private health sector within mixed health systems through three interventions designed to accelerate progress toward UHC:
+Beginning in 2018, PSI partnered with the Federal Government of Somalia, Ministries of Health in Puntland, Somaliland, and Jubaland, and other key development stakeholders to set strategy and introduce mechanisms to strengthen stewardship of the private health sector within their mixed health systems.
+PSI supported three interventions designed to accelerate progress toward UHC:

-- Setting up Systems for Data Collection & Visualization: PSI worked with the Puntland, Somaliland and Jubaland MOHs to develop work plans to rollout data-to-action (D2A) frameworks aligned to the HSSPs that define how to analyze, visualize and interpret health services data.
-The next step was to demonstrate how to develop national, regional and district level dashboards to measure progress against HSSP targets, and then to introduce an approach for MOH departments to assess the quality of public health services data entered into the Health Management Information Systems (HMIS) and to develop action plans to address gaps.
+- Setting up systems for data collection and visualization: PSI worked with the Puntland, Somaliland and Jubaland Ministries of Health to roll out data-to-action frameworks that define how to analyze, visualize, and interpret health services data.
+We piloted national, regional and district level dashboards to measure progress against health sector strategic plan targets, and introduced an approach for Ministries of Health to assess the quality of data entered in the Health Management Information Systems (HMIS) and then to address gaps.

-- Integrating the Private Sector into the national HMIS: PSI supported the Somaliland MOH to develop and test an approach to collect private sector data for the first time by launching a pilot with 17 private facilities, training their providers on the HMIS tools used by the public sector and co-conducting supportive supervision visits with the MOH.
+- Integrating the private sector in the national HMIS: PSI supported the Somaliland Ministry of Health to pilot an approach to collect data from 17 private facilities, training their providers on the HMIS tools used by the public sector.
 Private providers used WhatsApp to share data, which was then aggregated in District Health Information System 2 (DHIS2).
-With DHIS2 dashboards already setup, the MOH was able to view public and private sector data side by side for the first time in Somaliland, even if for just a sub-set of private health facilities at the outset.
+Through their DHIS2 dashboards, the Ministry of Health was able to view public and private sector data side by side for the first time in Somaliland, even if for just for the private health facilities in the pilot.

-Although a first step, reliable and timely health information is an important input for health systems to strengthen their performance.
+Reliable and timely health information is an important first step for health systems to strengthen their performance.
 These activities set the foundation for government officials to make evidence-based decisions to improve overall population health and pave the way for improved governance of the private sector.
-They established a positive relationship between private and public sector actors where no relationship may have previously existed, and it helps move toward public-private data integration.
-As a result of our work in the private sector, the FGS and Puntland, Somaliland and Jubaland MOH officials now see PSI as a dynamic partner in helping to build a strong mixed health system.
+They established a positive relationship between private and public sector actors where no relationship may have previously existed, and it helped move towards public-private data integration.
+As a result of our work in the private sector, the public sector stakeholders now see PSI as a dynamic partner in helping to build a strong mixed health system.